Registering with Student Accessibility Services

 - providing your Academic Accommodations Letters directly to your Course Instructor(s) and TA(s), or

-- your Disability Counsellor can send your Academic Accommodations Letter via email to your Course Instructor(s) and TA(s).
+- your Accessibility Advisor can send your Academic Accommodations Letter via email to your Course Instructor(s) and TA(s).

 - Access your academic accommodations.

-- Contact your Disability Counsellor, as needed, during the academic term to discuss changes to your disability status and the functional impact of your disability(ies) on your academics and to ensure the effectiveness of your academic accommodations.
+- Contact your Accessibility Advisor, as needed, during the academic term to discuss changes to your disability status and the functional impact of your disability(ies) on your academics and to ensure the effectiveness of your academic accommodations.

 - Request Academic Accommodation Letters each academic term that you are registered in course(s).

-As per the Ontario Human Rights Code, students are not required to disclose their disability diagnosis to register with the CSD or to receive academic accommodations and supports.
+As per the Ontario Human Rights Code, students are not required to disclose their disability diagnosis to register with SAS or to receive academic accommodations and supports.
 There may be instances when a disability diagnosis is required, for example when the academic accommodation needs are complex.
-Students have the option of disclosing their disability diagnosis to the CSD.
-There will be instances when the Type of Disability is required to establish eligibility for specific disability‐related supports/funding under the Ontario Student Assistance
+Students have the option of disclosing their disability diagnosis to SAS.
+There will be instances when the Type of Disability is required to establish eligibility for specific disability‐related supports/funding under the Ontario Student Assistance Program (OSAP).

-All disability information shared with the CSD is confidential and will not be released without the written consent of the student.
-Your status with the CSD will not be identified on your official university record, test results, academic transcripts or graduation documentation.
+All disability information shared with SAS is confidential and will not be released without the written consent of the student.
+Your status with SAS will not be identified on your official university record, test results, academic transcripts or graduation documentation.

 If you feel your academic performance was affected by your disability and you did not have accommodations in place, you may petition for academic consideration through the Office of the Registrar.
 Petitions are considered on a case‐by‐case basis and may include requests such as extensions beyond the end of the semester or late withdrawal from a course.